UniMath/agda-unimath/src/foundation/action-on-homotopies-functions.lagda.md

 ## Properties

-### The action on equivalences of a constant map is constant
+### The action on homotopies of a constant map is constant

 ```agda
 module _